 4. Certification.
-Any person signing a document under Parts III K 1 or 2 shall make the following certification:
+Any person signing a document under Part III K 1 or 2 shall make the following certification:

 "I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."

 L. Duty to comply.
 The permittee shall comply with all conditions of this permit.
 Any permit noncompliance constitutes a violation of the State Water Control Law and the Clean Water Act, except that noncompliance with certain provisions of this permit may constitute a violation of the State Water Control Law but not the Clean Water Act.
-Permit noncompliance is grounds for enforcement action; for permit termination, revocation and reissuance, or modification; or denial of a permit renewal application.
+Permit noncompliance is grounds for enforcement action; for permit coverage termination; or denial of a permit renewal registration.

 The permittee shall comply with effluent standards or prohibitions established under § 307(a) of the Clean Water Act for toxic pollutants and with standards for sewage sludge use or disposal established under § 405(d) of the Clean Water Act within the time provided in the regulations that establish these standards or prohibitions or standards for sewage sludge use or disposal, even if this permit has not yet been modified to incorporate the requirement.

 M. Duty to reapply.
-If the permittee wishes to continue an activity regulated by this permit after the expiration date of this permit, the permittee shall apply for and obtain a new permit.
-All permittees with a currently effective permit shall submit a new application at least 90 days before the expiration date of the existing permit, unless permission for a later date has been granted by the board.
+If the permittee wishes to continue an activity regulated by this permit after the expiration date of this permit, the permittee shall apply for and obtain coverage under a new permit.
+All permittees with currently effective permit coverage shall submit a new application at least 60 days before the expiration date of the existing permit, unless permission for a later date has been granted by the board.
 The board shall not grant permission for applications to be submitted later than the expiration date of the existing permit.